nduursma/AIRR_/README.md

 ## AUTHOR RIGHTS
 The methodology and the code of the algorithms cannot be reused without author's permission.

+The code was made for an assigment of the course AE4317 Autonomous Flight of Micro-Air Vehicles, Delft University of Technology.

 **Contact:** Nadine Duursma, email: N.A.Duursma@outlook.com